 PTSD and Mental Health Disability Claims

 Law enforcement officers regularly face high-stress situations, and the cumulative psychological toll can lead to severe mental health conditions such as PTSD.
+Officers suffering from PTSD or other mental health conditions often endure significant emotional and physical hardship, which can deeply affect their daily lives and ability to work.
 While more agencies now acknowledge PTSD as a real and disabling condition, proving eligibility for a disability pension based on psychological injury remains difficult.

 A successful PTSD claim typically requires the following: